Data Freshness, SLA Monitoring, Pipeline Delays, Latency Tracking, Data Reliability

 Streaming Integration Monitoring

-For Kafka-based architectures, consumer lag is your primary freshness indicator.
-Monitoring platforms provide real-time visibility into consumer group lag across all topics and partitions.
+For Kafka-based architectures, consumer lag is your primary freshness indicator, it measures how far behind consumers are from the latest messages in a topic.
+Modern monitoring tools provide real-time visibility into consumer group lag across all topics and partitions.
 When lag increases, it signals that consumers can't keep pace with producers, directly impacting data freshness.

 Streaming monitoring capabilities should extend beyond basic lag metrics to provide: